 History of Tusk

-Since its formation in 1990 by Charles Mayhew MBE and Sir Timothy Ackroyd Bt., Tusk has earned a reputation for being non-bureaucratic as well for maximising donor funds reaching the field (on average 80% of net funds).
-The charity has supported more than 100 projects and invested over $25 million over the past 21 years.
+Since its formation in 1990 by Charles Mayhew MBE and Sir Timothy Ackroyd Bt., Tusk has supported more than 100 projects throughout Africa and has invested over £16 million into the field.

 In 2000, Tusk established the inaugural Safaricom Marathon at the Lewa Wildlife Conservancy.
 To date, the event has raised over $3.8 million for a wide range of conservation, community and education projects throughout Kenya and is considered one of the top ten marathons in the world.

 In 2005, HRH the Duke of Cambridge became the charity’s Royal Patron and has been a proactive supporter of Tusk’s work ever since.

 With generous support from the Vodafone Foundation, in 2005 Tusk launched the Pan African Conservation Education (PACE) project in partnership with Siren.
 The highly acclaimed set of teaching materials and films has been designed to act as both an environmental education tool and a stimulus to adopt sound and sustainable policies.
 To date, over 150,000 children across the continent have been exposed to Tusk’s PACE programme.

 In 2008, Tusk USA Inc. became a registered non-profit organization.
 Based in New York, Tusk USA raises significant funds for the Tusk portfolio of projects.